 Add a Twist: Ask the kids to strike a pose whenever the music stops!

 9. Nature Scavenger Hunt

-Regardless of the size of your backyard, this game would be perfect!
+Regardless of the size of your backyard, this family game would be perfect!
 Spend the day with your kids hunting for odd things you can find within your backyard.
 Kids love to play games that let them discover new things outdoors.
 So why not have them start their journey in your backyard?

-Since you want your kids to explore their environment, then make nature part of the games!
+Since you want your kids to explore their environment, then make nature part of the family games!
 Ask them to look for odd, natural things like a heart-shaped stone or a blue leaf.
 It would be fun if your kids will get to learn anything ‘nature’ as they play.